TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 })
 ```

-* It works, or seems like it does.
-Generates expected `index.js`, `index.js.map` and `index.d.ts`.
+It works, or at least looks like it does.
+It generates the expected `index.js`, `index.js.map` and `index.d.ts`.
 There's even an option to generate an `index.d.ts.map` which I was never able to do before.

-* Unfortunately, the `index.d.ts` is buggy.
-The package I tested on imports a type from another package and re-exports it.
+Unfortunately, the `index.d.ts` is buggy.
+The package I tested it with imports a type from another package and re-exports it.
 The export is missing from the Rolldown build.
 Looking at [open issues](https://github.com/sxzz/rolldown-plugin-dts/issues) for `rolldown-plugin-dts`, there are lots of problems related to exports.

-* Looks like the Rolldown tooling isn't mature enough yet for my purposes.
-* I kept the option to perform a Rolldown build so that I can easily try again in future, and left the existing Rollup build in place for now.
+I guess the Rolldown tooling isn't mature enough yet for my purposes.
+I kept the option to perform a Rolldown build so that I can easily try again in future, and left the existing Rollup build in place for now.

 # TypeScript 6

-* This time the `pnpm upgrade` works without any dependency issues
-* I use `tsc` to typecheck all my source files and immediately hit my first TypeScript 6 error
+*This time the `pnpm upgrade` works without any dependency issues.
+I use `tsc` to typecheck all my source files and immediately hit my first TypeScript 6 error.

 ```
 │ error TS5101: Option 'baseUrl' is deprecated and will stop functioning in TypeScript 7.0.
 ```

-* This is an option in my root tsconfig file
+This is an option in my root tsconfig file

 ```json
 {